BadrAlpha07/Group-By-Implementation/Sort/README.md

 The user can choose at first the CSV file, secondly the column name that contains groups and finally choose the implementation mode, the results are written in a CSV file

 ## Architecture
-The main code used to generate the results files is [Main_Test.java](Sort/src/main/java/Main_Test.java).
+We have done 3 implemtentations :The main code used to generate the results files is [Main_Test.java](src/main/java/Main_Test.java).

-We have done 3 implemtentations :
- - Single-Threaded Group By Sort, that can be found [there](Sort/src/main/java/SingleThreaded.java).
+ - Single-Threaded Group By Sort, that can be found [there](src/main/java/SingleThreaded.java).
  - Multi-Threaded Group By Sort, that can be found  [there](Sort/src/main/java/MultiThreaded.java).
  - Spark distributed Group By Sort, that can be found [there](Sort/src/main/java/GroupbySortSpark.java).
 The class [MainSortGroup.java] used to implement the interface [there](Sort/src/main/java/MainSortGroup.java).